 - The person must not present a security risk.

-There is no difference between refugee status and subsidiary protection status.
+There is no difference between refugee status holders and subsidiary protection status holders.

-1,193 beneficiaries of international and subsidiary protection obtained a long-term resident status in 2022, compared to 1,097 in 2020, 498 in 2018 and 1,193 in 2019.
-This sharp increase since 2018 is likely to be the result of the focus of the BFA on withdrawal procedures of protection statuses.
+1,360 beneficiaries of international and subsidiary protection obtained a long-term resident status in 2022, compared to 1,193 in 2021 and 1,097 in 2020.
+The sharp increase since 2018 (498) is likely to be the result of the focus of the BFA on withdrawal procedures of protection statuses.
 In cases where the international protection has been granted more than five years ago, a withdrawal procedure can only be started after a long-term residence status is granted by the responsible settlement authorities.

 Article 45(12) Residence Act.